Execute the EXPLAIN statement

 Deploy resources into your Azure subscription

-This step guides you through using Azure CLI commands from the Azure Cloud Shell to create a resource group and run a Bicep script to deploy the Azure services necessary for completing this exercise into your Azure subscription.
+This step guides you through using Azure CLI commands from Visual Studio Code to create a resource group and run a Bicep script to deploy the Azure services necessary for completing this exercise into your Azure subscription.

-4. Next, you run three commands to define variables to reduce redundant typing when using Azure CLI commands to create Azure resources.
-The variables represent the name to assign to your resource group (RG_NAME), the Azure region (REGION) into which resources will be deployed, and a randomly generated password for the PostgreSQL administrator login (ADMIN_PASSWORD).
+7. Next, you run three commands to define variables to reduce redundant typing when using Azure CLI commands to create Azure resources.
+The variables represent the name to assign to your resource group (RG_NAME), the Azure region (REGION) into which resources are deployed, and a randomly generated password for the PostgreSQL administrator sign-in (ADMIN_PASSWORD).

 In the first command, the region assigned to the corresponding variable is eastus, but you can also replace it with a location of your preference.